Effect Of Weather Parameters On The Performance Of PV Solar Plant And Role Of High Resolution Data Loggers In Solar Plant Performance Monitoring

 Fluctuations in ambient temperature also greatly affect the performance of the solar plant.
 Everything else remaining constant, fluctuations in ambient temperature from 25 Deg.C. to 45 Deg.
 C. can deteriorate plant performance by 5 to 10%.

-As it can be seen, at the core of any WMS is a data logger which captures data from various sensors like pyranometer, anemometer, module temperature sensor, rain gauge etc. Even a slight error in measurement of any parameter can drastically impact the calculated PR values.
-For instance, typical scale factor of solar radiation sensor is generally 10uV/Watt/m.sq.
+As it can be seen, at the core of any WMS is a data logger which captures data from various sensors like pyranometer, anemometer, module temperature sensor, rain gauge etc. Even a slight error in the measurement of any parameter can drastically impact the calculated PR values.
+For instance, the typical scale factor of a solar radiation sensor is generally 10uV/Watt/m.sq.
 Imagine a 100 MW plant which can generate up to 100,000 KW power.
 This translates into up to 100,000 KWhr of energy generated in an hour.
 Let us assume that the solar radiation level is 500 W/m^2 at the moment.
-If the sensitivity of the pyranometer used is 10 uV/W/m^2 and the error in measurement of irradiance due to data logger is 50 micro volts (1%) which is equivalent to 5 W/m^2, there will be an error of 5/500 in irradiation measurement translating in an error of
+If the sensitivity of the pyranometer used is 10 UV/W/m^2 and the error in the measurement of irradiance due to data logger is 50 microvolts (1%) which is equivalent to 5 W/m^2, there will be an error of 5/500 in irradiation measurement translating in an error of

-Apart from good quality sensors, a high resolution data logger is a must to capture the data accurately.
-High resolution 24-bit data loggers from Aeron can yield much better data as compared to data loggers with resolution of 13-16 bits which are commonly available in the market.
+Apart from good quality sensors, a high-resolution data logger is a must to capture the data accurately.
+High-resolution 24-bit data loggers from Aeron can yield much better data as compared to data loggers with a resolution of 13-16 bits which are commonly available in the market.